 The requirement for documentation of sexual abuse screening for teens seeking services for STD and family planning is important but could be a major barrier for teens seeking care.
 Whilst some of these rules may appear well meaning one will need to consider their potential impact on the health system as a whole.

 - Changing well developed systems of care could increase cost and make navigating the health system more challenging for individuals seeking services.

 - Possibility of shifting services to different providers would mean many provider with several years of experience and developed networks for integrating family planning, sexual health and reproductive system cancer prevention care would provide less of the care within their areas of core competencies.
 This could cause disruptions in care delivery.

-- Faith based programs whilst effective in limited areas of family planning care would be most useful for individuals who have a defined reproductive health need and would not allow a more balanced assessment by those who are undecided and only exploring their health care options.
+- Faith based programs which may thrive in this area with these restrictions whilst effective in limited areas of family planning care would be most useful for individuals who have clearly defined reproductive health need and would not allow a more balanced assessment by those who are undecided and only exploring their care options.

-The changes in Title X funding by the Final Rule reaches into the provision of health care by US practitioners in a manner similar to the Bush era abstinence only programs for PEPFAR Programs internationally.
+The changes in Title X funding by the Final Rule reaches into the provision of health care by US practitioners in a manner similar to the Bush era abstinence only programs for PEPFAR Programs internationally which was driven by faith based decision making and not on science.
 The prior stipulation made HIV preventions efforts depending on PEPFAR funding in international settings cumbersome.
 Some experts believe that those misguided requirements related to HIV prevention cost sub-Saharan Africa significantly in their HIV Prevention Efforts.